-Markup Tags - Document Tab
+Document Markup Tags

 - Begin Document This text will be placed at the beginning of the index when it is generated.
 Not all encoded documents require the use of this feature and it is prohibited for RTF documents. - End Document This text will be placed at the end of the index when it is generated.
-Not all encoded documents require the use of this feature and it is prohibited for RTF documents. - Before Alpha Sep.
+Not all encoded documents require the use of this feature and it is prohibited for RTF documents. - Begin Paragraph A character or phrase that will appear at the beginning of each paragraph of the generated index. - End Paragraph A character or phrase that will appear at the end of each paragraph of the generated index. - Begin Group A character or phrase that will appear at the beginning of each alphabetic grouping of the generated index. - End Group A character or phrase that will appear at the end of each alphabetic grouping of the generated index. - Begin Alpha Sep.
 If you configure your index to print alphabetic separators, the text in this text box will be added just prior to printing the alphabet separator.
-Tip: This also allows you to indent the separator if desired. - After Alpha Sep.
+Tip: This also allows you to indent the separator if desired. - End Alpha Sep.
 If you configure your index to print alphabetic separators, the text in this text box will be added just after printing the alphabet separator. - Page Range Separator Normally a range of pages is shown with either a dash or an en dash.
 When you generate an index using user-defined codes, a simple dash (-) character is used by default.
 If you want to use another character or if your publisher requires a special code, you can enter that character or code here.
-This option is unavailable for RTF output formats because, for RTF files, it is specified in the Style tab of the Index Options dialog.
+This option is unavailable for RTF output formats because, for RTF files, it is specified in the Style tab of the Index Options pane.